Ray743/The-Seeker-Prototype/Readme.md

 - **Flask backend** for API and live data integration
 - Jobs stored in a **SQL database** for dynamic querying and updates
 - Improved authentication, error handling, and deployment optimizations
-- [Placeholder: Add any other planned production features here]

 ---